Andy's Play: Synopsis

-Angela Martin (Angela Kinsey), having found a loophole in her parenting contract with Dwight Schrute (Rainn Wilson) which permits him to develop romantic feelings for her, attempts to attract him.
+Angela Martin, having found a loophole in her parenting contract with Dwight Schrute which permits him to develop romantic feelings for her, attempts to attract him.
 She uses another technicality in the contract to force him to take her to Andy's play as a date, and wears uncharacteristically revealing clothing.
 But when Dwight becomes lustful, Angela rebuffs him and insists that they count the date as one of their five required instances of sexual intercourse before leaving.
 Meanwhile, Andy and Erin chat backstage, and Erin states how happy she is that they are spending time together outside of the Office again.
 However they are interrupted by Gabe calling Erin, and she leaves to meet him.
 As Andy sulks backstage, his co-workers arrive and cheer him up by encouraging him to sing a rendition of Macy Gray's "I Try" while Darryl accompanies him on piano.

 Production

 "Andy's Play" was written by supervising producer Charlie Grandy, his fifth writing credit for the show.
 The episode was directed by John Stuart Scott, his first and only directing credit for the show.
 With the seventh season of The Office being Carell's last, the writers decided to divide the season into two distinct halves; the first half would "celebrate Carell's final year and highlight different actors on the show", whereas the second half would focus on his departure and the search for a new manager.
 As such, "Andy's Play" was one of the first episode of the season to specifically highlight "potential heirs to the throne", in this case Ed Helms' character, Andy.

 According to Helms, the original script called for the musical numbers to be "slaughtered" by the actors and actresses.
 However, as the episode was being finalized, the producers decided for the cast to "perform razor-sharp renditions" of the songs instead.
 Due to the ensemble nature of the musical featured in the episode, guest actors and actresses were required.
 Actor Robert Mammana portrayed Mitchel Walsh, who played the title role in the play within the play.
 Heather Marie Marsden played Mrs. Lovett, Maxwell Glick appeared as Tobias, and Phil Abrams appeared as Shelby Thomas Weems, the musical's director.

 The Season Seven DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include Andy discussing the "crowd dynamic" at musicals and music events, Gabe discussing his history of playing Ichabod Crane in three separate play productions, Pam and Jim discussing how hard it is to get a babysitter, Michael ordering flowers, Andy getting a pep talk from his director, Phyllis worrying about Cynthia and Bob bonding, and Kevin talking to his sister who happens to be playing a part in the musical.